espanso/website/docs/matches/basics.md

 After a while, Espanso should pick up the new configuration.

-At this point, everytime we type `:now`, we should see something like `It's 09:33` appear!
+At this point, every time we type `:now`, we should see something like `It's 09:33` appear!

 Let's analyze the match step by step: